fcroiseaux/icsmerge/README.md

     -p, --admin_password <ADMIN_PASSWORD>    Set the admin password, used to initialise or dump the db
 ```
 The admin password is used to initialise the db (i.e. emptying it), or list the content of the full db.
+It must be provided on the command line or through an environment variable named ADMIN_PASSWORD.

 ## Configuration structure
-The server supports exposing multiple ics files through json configuration structure
+The server supports exposing multiple ics files through a json configuration structure.
-Each configration structure has the following format :
+Each configuration structure has the following format :

 ### calendars.json
 ```